Piece of the month June 2009

 And what can we say about the landscape, perfectly defined spatially, inert, almost lunar, but with the desolate beauty of the desert.

 And all this opens the way to communication with the spectator, who is the addressee of the painting, and to whom a univocal vision is not presented.
-Some will see, as if they were tasting Proust's madeleine, a past world of which these objects are a reference and whose memory is awakened now; others, the passing of time and therefore, the invitation to carpe diem; others the survival of a past that is longed for; there will also be those who see symbols of destruction, the inexorable and destructive action of time, and perhaps there will also be those who experience the invitation to overcome a past world of which little can be taken advantage of.
+Some will see, as if they were tasting Proust's madeleine, a past world of which these objects are a reference and whose memory is awakened now; others, the passage of time and therefore, the invitation to carpe diem; others the survival of a past that is longed for; there will also be those who see symbols of destruction, the inexorable and destructive action of time, and perhaps there will also be those who experience the invitation to overcome a past world from which little can be taken advantage of.

 bibliography